 In 1999, the village Panchayat (local government) donated a piece of land to the Samiti for construction of the school building.
 Since then, and as of now, the campus consists of 14 classrooms, science labs for chemistry, physics and home sciences, a spacious library, a computer lab, a high ceiling multi-purpose hallway, offices for teaching and administrative staff, and a reception room.
 The Campus provides basic sanitation facilities, a steady supply of drinking water, and well-kept open spaces and grounds for games.
 The boundary walls encompassing the campus provide a safe environment, and ongoing maintenance keeps the campus clean and beautiful.

-The School has 600 students enrolled in the current academic year and is FCRA registered and recognized by the Uttar Pradesh (UP) Education Board through the twelfth grade.
+The School has over 600 students enrolled in the current academic year and is FCRA registered and recognized by the Uttar Pradesh (UP) Education Board through the twelfth grade.
 This academic year, 60 out of 61 students passed UP Board exams with first division honors.

 Extracurricular activities are integral to the curriculum at the School, whereby Indian secular values are instilled and respect for diversity and the village elders are emphasized.
 Facilities for sports encourage students to participate in competitive games.
 At district level sports competitions, students have won awards every year.